karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/README.md

 ### :standing_person: Links Page :walking_man:

-We will able to collect max 1500 links per cities.
-Since only 1580 links will be present in one page.
-Code was written in such a way that it scroll down the entire page and collects atleast 1500 links if more than 1500 present in the particular page
+Since only 1580 links will be present in one page, So We will able to collect max 1500 links per cities.
+Code was written in such a way that it scrolls down end of the page and collects minimum of 1500 links when if the links are present more than 1500 in the particular page

 <img width="849" alt="image" src="https://github.com/karthickthangadurai/Cardekho-Scrapper-UsedCar-PricePrediction/assets/104092206/4a9f696c-c8b8-44e1-aaf4-c508a5bc76e3">